Skip to content

 If you're just beginning, start with two anchor points:

-- Full Moon: Write 3 things you're releasing and 3 things you're grateful for.
+2. Full Moon: Write what you're releasing and what you're grateful for.

 That's it.
-Do that for three consecutive months and you'll start to notice patterns — what kinds of intentions gain traction, what keeps cycling back in your release list, where your resistance lives.
-This is genuinely valuable information.
+Do that for three consecutive months and you'll start noticing patterns — what kinds of intentions gain traction, what keeps cycling back in your release list, where your resistance actually lives.
+This is genuinely useful information that no amount of reading can give you.

-"Your imagination is your preview of life's coming attractions." — Albert Einstein (widely attributed, Letters to a Child)
+"Your imagination is your preview of life's coming attractions." — Albert Einstein (widely attributed)

-That attribution is debated among scholars — but the idea itself has roots in the same tradition that drives lunar practice: what you rehearse internally tends to shape what you encounter externally.
-Moon cycle manifestation gives that rehearsal a structure.
+The idea behind that quote — that what you rehearse internally tends to shape what you encounter externally — is at the heart of every lunar manifestation practice.
+Moon cycle manifestation gives that rehearsal a reliable structure.

-Journaling during the lunar cycle turns a vague practice into a concrete one.
-It also creates a record — and looking back at six months of moon journals is often startling in how clearly the patterns show up.
+Journaling during the lunar cycle turns a vague intention into a concrete record.
+And looking back at six months of moon journals is often startling — the patterns show up far more clearly than you'd expect.

 New Moon prompts: